ajthor/rpi-cluster-salt/README.md

 This repository is a provisioner for my Raspberry Pi Cluster.
 I have chosen to provision the cluster with [Salt](https://saltstack.com), and due to the complex nature of setting up a current version of Salt on a Raspberry Pi and configuring it properly, I have decided to bootstrap each node with Ansible.
 See the rpiomega-bootstrap repo for details.

 To use this repository, clone the repo into your Salt `file_roots` directory, specified in `/etc/salt/master` on the master node.
 The default is `/srv/salt`.
+In the master configuration file, specify an alternate `base` directory if you wish to change where the files are stored.

     file_roots:
       base:
       - /srv/salt

+Applying the salt states is straightforward.
+Run `salt '*' state.apply` to apply the state across all nodes.
+This will:

+* Install Common Packages, including Git, Python, PIP, etc.
+* Install & Configure Docker
+* Start Docker Swarm

 What is Raspberry Pi Omega?
 ---------------------------